Disclaimer

 - Terminal C (Check connections while

-runs, maybe open another tab/terminal D):- Run
+wgetruns, maybe open another tab/terminal D):- Run

-counts before and during/after the download.
+ip -s link show eth0(replaceeth0).
+Compare the RXbytesandpacketscounts before and during/after the download.
 They should have increased significantly.
-Checkerrors
+Checkerrorsanddroppedcounts - hopefully, they remain 0.

 - Run